 You probably have a friend, or have heard a story about a friend of a friend, or your child's friend, who has had a dental injury playing sport.
 You may even have noticed someone who has a grey or black front tooth.

-You will know the value of a custom mouth guard!
+You will then know the value of a custom mouth guard!

-If you are playing any kind of sport that involves contact then you could benefit from mouth guard for soccer, mouthguard for basketball, mouthguard for football, mouthguard for boxing, mixed martial arts, netball, rugby, cricket etc!
+If you are playing any kind of sport that involves contact then you could benefit from mouth guard for soccer, basketball mouth guard, a football mouth guard, mouth guard for boxing, mixed martial arts, netball, rugby, cricket etc!
 That way your teeth and your brain are much more protected from a stray elbow, foot, or ball!

 If you play any of these sports and do not have a custom mouth guard, it is important to understand the life long maintenance and cost associated with dental trauma!
 It can be years of treatment to fix and many thousands of dollars!